Icenowy/gsl1680-userspace/README.md

 **-invert_x** and **-invert_y** allows to invert the horizontal or vertical coordinates, in case that, when you touch the left part of the screen, the cursor moves to the right, and so on.

+**-swap_x_y** allows to swap the horizontal and vertical coordinates.
+In this case, the parameter of -res should still be the original resolution of the chip, not the swapped resolution.

 **-new_scroll** allows to use a single finger to do scrolling.

 In the case of the sun4i SoCs, for example, to know which pin correspond to the enable/disable option of the chip, you need to check the .FEX configuration file and find the *ctp_wakeup* pin in the *ctp* option part (where the touch screen is defined) and create a GPIO entry at the end of the file with: